dsikkema/playdo/TECHNICAL_NOTES.md

    - The Claude API returns an assistant response that is converted back to Playdo's format
    - The method returns only the assistant's response message, not a list including both the user's and assistant's messages

+2. **Model Conversion Bubble** - The ResponseGetter implements a "bubble" pattern to handle model conversion:
+   - PlaydoMessage objects (with editor_code, stdout, stderr fields) enter the bubble
+   - Inside the bubble, they are converted to Anthropic's MessageParam objects
+   - After receiving the response from Anthropic API, Anthropic Message objects are converted back to PlaydoMessage objects
+   - This encapsulation creates a clear boundary around the external API integration, isolating model differences

-2. **Conversation Handling** - The new design improves error handling and message management:
+3. **Conversation Handling** - The new design improves error handling and message management:
    - User messages are saved to the database before calling the AI API, ensuring they're preserved even if the API call fails
    - The complete conversation history (including the newly saved user message) is sent to the ResponseGetter
    - ResponseGetter returns only the assistant's response message
    - The assistant message is then saved to the database separately

-3. **Model Conversion** - The code manages conversion between Playdo's internal models and Anthropic's API models:
+4. **Model Conversion** - The code manages conversion between Playdo's internal models and Anthropic's API models:
    - PlaydoMessage objects include additional metadata like editor code and outputs
    - These are converted to Anthropic's MessageParam objects for API requests
    - Anthropic Message objects are converted back to PlaydoMessage objects for internal use